cibernox/ember-power-select/README.md

 > — Your brain, now.

-Belive me, I tried.
+Believe me, I tried.
 And it worked for a while.
 Two good ember examples of addons doing that are [ember-cli-selectize](https://github.com/miguelcobain/ember-cli-selectize) and [https://github.com/iStefo/ember-select-2](ember-select-2).

 However this approach has inherent downsides.

-By accepting to use a framework agnosic library one needs to renounce to take advantege the more higher level primitives that Ember and HTMLBars provide.
+By accepting to use a framework agnostic library one needs to renounce to take advantage the more higher level primitives that Ember and HTMLBars provide.

-Let's say that by example you need to build a mildly complex select which, as you type in a searchbox, shows you a list of users that match that search with their avatars, names, and other information, and if there is no matcher it shows some message.
+Let's say that by example you need to build a mildly complex select which, as you type in a search-box, shows you a list of users that match that search with their avatars, names, and other information, and if there is no matcher it shows some message.
 When you select one user you navigate to his profile.